From Init to Tag

 git add .

-Step 3: Understand Version Bump Types
+Step 3: Bump the Version

-| Command | Example | When to Use |
+| Command | Result | When to use |

 |---|---|---|